Chris Buttars: Legislation and policy

 Buttars sponsored legislation against gay straight alliances in public schools, introduced a resolution urging companies to have their employees say "Merry Christmas" rather than "Happy Holidays" to customers, as well as an Intelligent Design Bill.
 Buttars sponsored legislation to fund drug treatment programs, supported raising the minimum wage and assisting child crime victims.

 In February, 2010, Buttars proposed eliminating the 12th grade from Utah high schools to close a budget shortfall.

 Intelligent design

 During the 2006 General Session of the 56th Utah State Legislature Buttars sponsored S.B.
 96, an Intelligent Design Bill.
 The bill would allow instructors to teach students that evolution is a controversial theory and counter it with the pseudoscience of Creationism, using the term "Divine Design."
-The New York Times called the bill "Anti-Darwin" and critics have pointed to Buttars' words "Divine Design" as evidence for its religious undertow.
+The New York Times called the bill "Anti-Darwin" and critics have pointed to Buttars' words "Divine Design" as evidence for its religious undertone.
 The bill passed in the Senate but failed in the House of Representatives.